In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 Every mom's anatomy and milk supply will vary, so finding the right suction strength and levels that work best for you is essential.
 Also, a woman's breast milk output is directly related to the supply and demand cycle.
-While some moms produce more milk, some less, and everything in between, it's essential not to feel discouraged, regardless of where you fall on this spectrum.
+Every mom produces different amounts of milk, and it's important not to get discouraged regardless of where you fall on this spectrum.

 breast pump - efficient pumping is the key to saving time and hassle during your...